DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/use-skoala-01.md

 > For details about how to obtain the cluster ID, cluster name, and namespace name, see `kubectl get cluster <clusername> -o json | jq.metadata.uid`.

-1. After the application is successfully created, the list of Helm applications in the application workbench is displayed.
+1. After the application is successfully created, the list of Helm applications in the App Workbench is displayed.

     <!--!\[.*?\]\((?:https?:\/\/)?\S+\.(?:png|jpg|jpeg|gif|bmp)\)-->